liz-guenthner/bamazonDB/README.md

 ### Challenge #1: Customer View (Minimum Requirement)

-3. The products table should have each of the following columns:

-   * item_id (unique id for each product)

-   * product_name (Name of product)

-   * department_name

-   * price (cost to customer)

-   * stock_quantity (how much of the product is available in stores)

-4. Populate this database with around 10 different products. (i.e. Insert "mock" data rows into this database and table).

 5. Then create a Node application called `bamazonCustomer.js`.
 Running this application will first display all of the items available for sale.
 Include the ids, names, and prices of products for sale.